 1. Allow RDP in Windows Firewall

 The first time you try to access the remote desktop the windows firewall will not allow you to do so because it is not active by default.
 It is because of security reasons as it gives security warnings if you try to access your computer from a different device.
 It may also happen if you are using any other antivirus software that does not let any other device access your computer.
-So in case of antivirus the solution may be to uninstall it or stop it from running in the background.
+So in the case of antivirus the solution may be to uninstall it or stop it from running in the background.

-In case of windows firewall warnings, we have to turn it on
+In case of Windows firewall warnings, we have to turn it on

 - Type “firewall” in the search and open the Windows Defender Firewall.

 - From the left menu click on Allow an app or feature through Windows Firewall.

 - Click on change settings

 - Now find the Remote Desktop and turn it on

 There you go, the Windows firewall will now allow you to connect to this PC remotely using remote desktop protocol.

 2. Enable Remote Desktop in Windows Settings